-So instead of making a run for it, I made butter chicken with SOME coconut milk.
-I used the rest to make coconut rice.
+So instead of making a run for it, I bought the coconut milk.
+And guess what?
+It was good.
+Really good.Jump to Recipe

 I made it again without the coconut milk a week later, just to be sure.
 We invited friends to taste test.
 The same ones who tried the previous version.
 Unanimous voting decided the coconut milk version is BETTER.

 If you never experiment you won’t learn anything.
 I once made this in the slow cooker.
 I just put all the ingredients together and let it bubble away for 5 hours.
 It tasted ok but the sauce was watery and the chicken broke up into small bits.
 I won’t do that again.

 For best results, you want to marinate the chicken before cooking.
 You can do this the night before, earlier in the day or even up to an hour before.
 Use full fat yogurt, not the fat free or reduced fat type that have added ingredients like thickeners.

 I use boneless, skinless chicken thighs for this recipe.
 I prefer dark meat but you can use breast meat if you prefer.
 Cut your chicken into chunks and add them to a bowl or freezer bag.
 Finely mince ginger and garlic and add, along with yogurt and garam masala.
 Garam Masala is a blend of spices used in Indian and South Asian cooking.
 It’s easily found in the spice section of most grocery stores and saves you from buying a whole bunch of exotic spices.
 You want to use fresh ginger for this, not the ground type.
 It’s actually very reasonably priced, in fact the last piece I bought cost me about 40 cents!
 Season with salt and pepper.
 Combine well, cover and refrigerate.